grufino/job_queue/README.md

-# FILE_QUEUE
+# JOB_QUEUE

-Simple queue to get "jobs" executed and generate assigned_jobs based on "agents", which are marked available via job requests when they are ready to get a new job.
+Simple queue to get "jobs" executed and generate assigned jobs based on "agents", which are marked available via job requests when they are ready to get a new job.

 ## Installation